 I can admit that race was one of my underlying issues as a black woman and mother to a black boy.
 I possess an African-American Studies degree from Howard University and radiate black pride.
 I prefer Malcolm over Martin and Booker T. over DuBois.
 I believe desegregation did us a disservice.
-I believe our Ferguson activists who were “found dead” were murdered for speaking out.
+I believe our Ferguson activists who were “found dead” is racially motivated.
 Cops killing our young men and women is racially motivated and the disproportionate number of African-Americans in jail and their length of sentencing is definitely racially motivated.
 And I understand racism in America not only because I studied it; but because I experienced it.

 But, my biases cross both sides of the aisle, I’m also a survivor of sexual assault.
 Because of this, I decided to witness the Cosby trial firsthand to see if racism played any part in it.
 My son’s life and the issue of sexual assault are too important to leave in the hands of strangers tainted with their own personal biases.

 Cosby sought to purchase NBC in 1992 and in a 1994 interview he was asked if he would try again.
 He said, quote, “No, it's over.
 Couldn't get it.”
 General Motors, who owned NBC at the time, said no to him before allegations of sexual assault ever surfaced.
 In 2015, Cosby was working with the network to air another sitcom when NBC decided to sever all ties.
 Comedian Hannibal Burris had joked in 2014 that Bill Cosby was a rapist and the floodgates of accusations opened.

 Let’s make sure you read that right.
 NBC severed all ties in 2015.
 Andrea Constand went to the police with allegations in 2005 about a 2004 incident.
 So even after she gave her statement, NBC was still willing to work with him.